vjrantal/event-hub-loader/README.md

 ./run.sh
 ```

 Observe the output that prints the Incoming Messages metric from the Event Hub created.
-In a success case, one should be able to see a non-zero value in the total property like in the sample output below:
+In a success case, one should be able to see a an output like below that informs about more than zero incoming messages:

 ```
-    "data": [
-      {
-        "average": null,
-        "count": null,
-        "maximum": null,
-        "minimum": null,
-        "timeStamp": "2017-07-11T07:36:00+00:00",
-        "total": 504874.0
-      }
-    ]
+The Event Hub currently has 504874.0 incoming messages
 ```